-Gangtok means, aptly enough "hill top" and the little capital of Sikkim is perched at 5,500 feet, high on the ridge of a valley.
-It lies snuggled between the borders of Nepal and Bhutan at an altitude of 1547 m above sea level, and is famous for its numerous important monasteries and picturesque Himalayan views.
+Gangtok means "hill top" and the little capital of Sikkim is perched at 5,500 feet, high on the ridge of a valley.
+It is snuggled between the borders of Nepal and Bhutan at an altitude of 1547 m above sea level, and is famous for its numerous important monasteries and picturesque Himalayan views.

-Gangtok is a beautiful hilly town, which spreads down the western side of a long ridge flanking the Ranipul River, and houses some of the most important Buddhist religious sites in India.
+Gangtok Tourism takes one to a beautiful hilly town, that spreads the western side of a long ridge flanking the Ranipul River, and houses some of the most important Buddhist religious sites in India.
 The entire Kanchenjunga range is visible from the town and locals worship the range as a deity.
 It is a quaint mix of the old and the new, of modern structures and ancient Buddhist monuments, of bustling commercial centers and quiet monasteries emanating an aura of spirituality.
-Gangtok is also famed for its wonderful orchids and every spring, an orchid festival and flower show is held to celebrate this exotic bloom.
-The Kanchendzonga, considered to be b, is visible from many parts of the town.
-Gangtok offers every traveler a unique traveling experience.
+Travel to Gangtok, which is also famous for its wonderful orchids and every spring, an orchid festival and flower show, is held to celebrate this exotic bloom.
+The Kanchendzonga is visible from many parts of the town.
+Book from a range of Gangtok Tour Packages, for an ultimate and unique travel experience.

 Tourist Attractions in Gangtok

-The Namgyal Institute has world's largest collections of books and rare manuscripts on Mahayan Buddhism, in addition to the works of art and silk embroidered Tankhas.
-It was built in a traditional style in 1958 to promote research in Mahayan Buddhism and Tibetan language and traditions.
-It also houses relics of monks, samples of Lepcha scripts, masks and sacred objects like Kapali, a bowl made from a human skull, and the carku, a flute made from a thigh bone.
+The Namgyal Institute has world's largest collections of books and rare manuscripts on Mahayana Buddhism, in addition to the works of art and silk embroidered Thangkas.
+It was built in a traditional style in 1958 to promote research in Mahayana Buddhism and Tibetan language and traditions.
+It also houses relics of monks, samples of Lepcha scripts, masks and sacred objects like Kapali, a bowl made from a human skull, and carku, a flute made from a thigh bone.

 Do Drul Chorten